dovecot/documentation/source/admin_manual/importing_mailboxes.rst

  * Once the original mail volume is recovered, first disable all user access and all new mail deliveries.
- * Snapshot again the index volume
+ * Create another snapshot of the index volume.
- * Mount the old mail volume to the original mountpoint
+ * Mount the old mail volume to the original mountpoint.
  * Replace the index volume with the first created snapshot.
 Now the storage looks exactly like it was at the time of breakage.
- * Mount the new mail volume to some temporary mountpoint
+ * Mount the new mail volume to some temporary mountpoint.
- * Mount the second index snapshot to some temporary mountpoint
+ * Mount the second index snapshot to some temporary mountpoint.
  * Use ``doveadm import`` to recover new mails:

    .. code-block::